-Following the self consistency decoding paradigm, multiple reasoning paths are sampled and the most consistent answer is selected \citep{wang2023selfconsistency}.
-For each question $q_i$, we sample $K$ chains $\{c_{i,k}\}_{k=1}^{K}$ and extract their final answers $\{y_{i,k}\}_{k=1}^{K}$.
-We define the majority vote answer as follows:
+Following the self-consistency decoding paradigm, multiple reasoning paths are sampled, and the most consistent answer is selected \citep{wang2023selfconsistency}.
+For each question $q_i$, $K$ chains $\{c_{i,k}\}_{k=1}^{K}$ are sampled, and their final answers $\{y_{i,k}\}_{k=1}^{K}$ are extracted.
+The majority-vote answer is defined as follows:

-To measure the alignment between the consensus proxy and the reference label, we compute the self consistency accuracy:
+To measure the alignment between the consensus proxy and the reference label, the self-consistency accuracy is computed as:

-To further quantify the internal consistency of sampled answers for the same question, we use the average pairwise answer agreement:
+To further quantify the internal consistency of sampled answers for the same question, the average pairwise answer agreement is used:

-For open ended natural language reasoning where executable checking is often not possible, judges based on LLMs provide automated scoring signals.
-For example, GPT 4 is frequently used to provide these evaluations.
+For open-ended natural language reasoning where executable checking is often not possible, judges based on LLMs provide automated scoring signals.
+For example, GPT-4 is frequently used to provide these evaluations.
 To evaluate how faithfully these judge signals reflect human judgments, let $u^{(\mathrm{LLM})}_i$ and $u^{(\mathrm{human})}_i$ denote scalar scores from a model judge and a human annotator for the $i$-th example.

-We measure the rank association between these scores using the Spearman rho correlation or the Pearson correlation.
+The rank association between these scores is measured using Spearman $\rho$ or Pearson correlation.
 This follows established evaluation methods for alignment in model judges \citep{lai2025surfaceenhancingllmasajudgealignment}: